skellis46/embodied-camera/embodied-camera-application-proposal.md

 ### publication of results

 >In speaking of the reductionism of modern science, we should not forget that the primary reductionism is in the assumption that human experience of human meaning can be adequately represented in any human language.
 This assumption is false. [@berry_life_2001 p.151]

+>My thoughts: it appears to be a 'risky investment' for Leverhulme as you indicate that the project is experimental but you did not lay out what you expect to be the outcomes to be and then what you will actually do with the outcomes of your 'experiment'.
+Perhaps you mean that the project is 'exploratory' in nature? -- Amy Tan

 The results of _Moving Camera Bodies_ will be published through traditional and non-traditional methods, and will be Open Access: